Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound projectiles: Introduction

 \section{Introduction}

 In recent decades there has been significant progress in the exploration of the mechanisms involved in heavy ion collisions at energies close to the Coulomb barrier.
-One particular focus has been on reactions caused by radioactive halo nuclei, which consist of a tightly-bound core with one or two nucleons that orbit far from the core.
+One particular focus has been on reactions caused by radioactive halo nuclei, which may be visualized as consisting of one or two loosely-bound valence nucleons orbiting at a large distance from a tightly-bound core.
 When these reactions occur at low energies, close to the Coulomb barrier, they are mainly dominated by fusion and direct reactions like transfer and breakup.
 Reviews of the reactions induced by these exotic nuclei interacting with heavy targets may be found in Refs.~\cite{Kee09,Can15,Kol16}.

 The optical model potential is often used to describe elastic scattering data within a single channel approach, and for heavy ion projectiles is most commonly of Woods-Saxon volume form for both real and imaginary parts.
 However, the imaginary potential is occasionally split into volume and surface components, with a short range volume term arranged to simulate the ingoing-wave boundary condition to model loss of flux due to fusion and a surface term with a longer range to account for loss of flux due to non-elastic direct reaction channels.
 This is the so-called extended optical model introduced by Udagawa and collaborators \cite{Uda84,Uda85,Uda89,Hon89,Kim90} which gives good simultaneous fits to the fusion and elastic scattering data for a large variety of systems.
 The direct component can also be taken as a complex potential, i.e.\ including a real part, within this model, as in Refs.~\cite{Kim02a,Kim02b,So07,So10}.